Chocolate Orange Cake/ Orange Chocolate Delight

 Chocolate Orange cake, the scrumptious cake with the richness of chocolate and delicious orangey flavours, just got extra appealing with the nutty crumb.
 This spongy, moist, Chocolate Orange cake can be served plain as a rich tea cake or topped with whipping cream for special occasions.
 You will just love the perfect combination of chocolate, Orange and Cashew nuts.
 The citrus flavor compliments the richness of chocolate and makes this cake more alluring.

 The combination of chocolate and fruits are always wonderful; it is like double delight!
-If you are a chocolate lover, check out my Super moist Dark Chocolate truffle cake, Chocolate strawberry cake, Mocha Rum Cake, Black forest cake, Mahogany cake, Chocolate Brownies etc. Like all celebration cakes, this Chocolate Orange cake also takes a bit of time, but let me assure you, it is worth all the efforts and time.
+If you are a chocolate lover, check out my Super moist Dark Chocolate truffle cake, Chocolate strawberry cake, Mocha Rum Cake, Black forest cake, Mahogany cake, Honey Cake, Chocolate Brownies etc. Like all celebration cakes, this Chocolate Orange cake also takes a bit of time, but let me assure you, it is worth all the efforts and time.
 This recipe for Chocolate Orange cake is adapted from an old Chocolate sponge recipe and is moist and spongy at the same time.

 I used non-diary whipping cream for this recipe, as it is less messy than thick diary cream.
 Local oranges were used in this recipe, as it is in season and I wanted to add little rind to pronounce the orange notes.
 Hope you will try this wonderful Orange Chocolate Delight, to welcome the advent season.
 Enjoy!!

 Ingredients for Chocolate Orange Cake: